a01339239/hello-world/README.md

 Hi Everyone!

 A01339239 here, I like Python and C (I'm not made of that, but would like it to be embedded in my DNA).
-I've had tacos in USA and DON'T find the far superior to Mexico's tacos.
+I've had tacos in USA and DON'T find them far superior to Mexico's tacos.